wazuh/wazuh-documentation/source/installation-guide/installing-wazuh-manager/linux/opensuse/wazuh_server_sources_opensuse.rst

 Filebeat is the tool on the Wazuh server that securely forwards alerts and archived events to Elasticsearch.

 While Filebeat can be installed from sources (`see this doc <https://www.elastic.co/guide/en/beats/devguide/current/beats-contributing.html>`_), the process is more complex than you may like and it is beyond the scope of Wazuh documentation.
-We recommend :ref:`installing Filebeat via repository package  <wazuh_server_rpm_suse_opensuse_filebeat>`.
+We recommend :ref:`installing Filebeat via repository package  <wazuh_server_rpm_opensuse_filebeat>`.

 Next steps
 ----------